andrei-radu/iasi-rps/README.md

 This project represents one of the **IASI** laboratories (ro: _Inteligență artificială pentru sisteme integrate_, en: _Artificial Inteligence for Integrated Systems_), for the **BIOSINF** (ro: _Tehnologii multimedia în aplicații de biometrie și securitatea informației_ , en: _Multimedia Technologies in Biometrics and Information Security Applications_) master program.

-## Developing
-This repo is under development.
-Please come back later.

-## Description
-To be added

 ## Installation

 ### Check that the camera is working